UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 the 2011 ward-level commuter data to the 2019 wards and LADs.
 There is also code to generate the relevant data for use in the MetaWards model runs.

+The file `README.md` in the `data/hospitalStays` folder contains information about how to inform the length of hospital stays from line list data.

 ## Setting up design

 The R script `convertDesign.R` contains a simple example of sampling